 - In contrast to the low share of both remarketing conversions and the number of apps actually running those campaigns, the payout for Gaming apps that do remarket users is massive, showing a significant uplift in ARPPU, especially in EMEA where remarketing leads to 2x higher ARPPU.

 - Despite Shopping’s domination in the share of remarketing conversions, the revenue from such efforts in this vertical is not as high as other categories with a global average uplift of nearly 20%, which is still significant.
 Furthermore, with a relatively high scale of paying users and purchases, this uplift is significant when it comes to actual revenues.

-- In the US, Entertainment apps had the most impressive uplift, generating close to 150% higher ARPPU vs. users who were exposed to remarketing campaigns.
+- In the US, Entertainment apps had the most impressive uplift, generating close to 150% higher ARPPU vs. users who were not exposed to remarketing campaigns.

 Moving forward, investment in remarketing is no longer reserved for savvier marketing teams; instead, it should be considered a vital component of your app marketing efforts overall.